All Episodes

 I just don't, again, believe that the Biden administration is actually putting national security interests at first.

-They are putting political narratives, and it's not surprising to me that Secretary Majorchis at DHS, um, the same guy we're talked about regarding the border, is now standing up this disinformation bureau and allowing her to lead it.
+And it's not surprising to me that Secretary Mayorkis at DHS, the same guy we talked about regarding the border, is now standing up this disinformation bureau and allowing her to lead it.

 Is that how you read it?

-I don't have faith in anything that guy says in terms of credibility when it comes to who he's going to monitor and who his disinformation bureau, Ministry of Truth is going to monitor after his catastrophic handling of our southern border.
+I don't have faith in anything that guy says in terms of credibility when it comes to who he's going to monitor and who his disinformation bureau, Ministry of Truth, is going to monitor after his catastrophic handling of our southern border.

-Um, people were like throwing feces and eggs on his shop.
+People were like throwing feces and eggs on his shop.

-Uh, what do you make of this?
+What do you make of this?

 And that's another problem with disinformation turning into defamation, right?

-This guy who had to move across the country just to get away from this, finally filed, and this is obviously personal to me because Fight with Cash is a foundation based on bringing defamation cases for people who can't afford to bring it themselves.
+And this is obviously personal to me because Fight with Cash is a foundation based on bringing defamation cases for people who can't afford to bring it themselves.

 And this individual is suing Politico, Adam Schiff, and I think a couple others.